lohrenz/front-end-assignment/README.md

-# OSRE Front-end assignment note app
+# Bootmine Front-end assignment note app

 This assignment is created to get a good view on your front-end skills.
 You will be building a simple note app with basic CRUD (Create, Read, Update & Delete actions).
 Included in this repository you'll find a sketch file with all the desired elements.
 The way you approach this assignment is all up to you :)